 - Funding source (e.g., federal grant, non-federal grant, unrestricted, etc.)

 - Benefits offered in addition to compensation, if applicable

 About the candidate, if known:

 - Prior and current relationship to Cornell, if any

 - Whether the individual provides these services to other clients besides Cornell

 - Whether the individual has other primary employment (not at Cornell)

-Please send this information to our team for guidance.
+Please outline the above information, and send to our team for guidance.